turingschool/front-end-curriculum/projects/color-changer-solo.md

 - The default and reset background color must be white.
 - Your project must be responsive.
 - Your project must be pushed to GitHub.
-- Your project must be live as a GitHub Pages site.
+- Your project must be live as a [GitHub Pages project site](https://pages.github.com/).

 ## Layout comps